YoinkBird/cyclesafe/report/report.md

 * determine the desired outputs of the project.

 Desired Outputs:
-Objective: The objective of this project is to help cyclists avoid crashes which lead to severe injury.
 Objective: The objective of this project is to help cyclists severe injury when involved in a crash.
 Project Plan: This will be achieved by creating a data mining model to analyse crash data, and then integrating the model into a route-planning tool.
 Success Criteria: The project will be considered a success if the resulting product can be used by cyclists to evaluate any arbitrary route for the possibility of severe injury given a crash.
 In simpler terms, a successful project will provide a product which cyclists use to make informed decisions about which routes to choose.